aryanap07/The-Athenaeum/README.md

-A modern checkers engine written in Python.
+A modern, extensible checkers engine written in Python.